 - A Minnesota Department of Education (MDE) PSEO Notice of Student Registration form.
 Parts 1 and 2 of the form must be completed and signed.

 - Transcripts of previously completed college-level coursework (College in the Schools, Advanced Placement, International Baccalaureate, PSEO at another institution, etc.)

 The admissions process to PSEO involves three steps:

 - Submit the application materials and meet eligibility requirements

 - Complete Accuplacer assessment/placement testing (if necessary)

-- Attend the PSEO Advising & Registration Day
+- Attend a PSEO Advising & Registration session

 For each step, a certain requirement must be met before moving to the next step.
 Therefore, applicants are only notified of the next step when the previous requirement has been met.
 The Admissions Office will send letters and checklists with information on how to complete each step.
 You should complete each step as soon as possible after receiving a letter.

 Each year, the application deadline for the Fall semester is June 1st.
 The application deadline for spring semester is December 1st.

 No, PSEO students are not charged an application fee.